Supraboy981322/teenyHTTP/README.md

 ## Features:

 - Manual overriding of paths
-- No dependencies (unless you compile it yourself)
+- No dependencies (install helper script requires Bash (unless you compile it yourself))
 - Easy port selection

 ---